 - Write first copy for breaking news, if required

-- Check Parse.ly analytics dashboard
+- Check Parse.ly and Google Analytics dashboard

-- Track and gather video clips for possible use in video workshop
+- Track and gather video clips for possible use in video workshop (depends on term)

-This position consists of seven sub-roles:
+This position consists of 10 sub-roles:

 - Copy editor/rewrite desk